debezium/debezium-design-documents/DDD-8.md

 Extend the `AbstractIncrementalSnapshotContext` with `PostgresReadOnlyIncrementalSnapshotContext` to add information about the low/high watermark sets.

 Note that before calling the `pg_current_snapshot()` a call to `pg_current_xact_id ()` must be done to force the database to assign a new transaction ID because we will not any database updates.
 This enables the `pg_current_snapshot()` to see the others transactions.

+Support for `read.only` property will be added to enable the read only incremental snapshot.

 #### Limitations
 The `pg_current_snapshot()` will show only top-level transaction IDs; sub-transaction IDs are not shown;